William F. Laurance: Early life

 William F. Laurance grew up in the western US, in Oregon and Idaho.
 He initially aspired to direct his own zoo, but later turned to ecology and conservation biology.

 Since he was interested in nature conservation, he decided in the early 1980s to study imperiled tropical forests for his PhD.
 During this time, he also became involved in some heated conservation issues in Australia and elsewhere.

 Professional career

 Laurance has published eight books and more than 800 scientific and popular articles.
 These include two edited volumes, as well as analyses of conservation-policy challenges in the Brazilian Amazon, Gabon, Southeast Asia, and New Guinea.
 He has also synthesized changing trends, new initiatives, and major debates in tropical conservation science and policy.

-He is among the most highly cited scientists globally in the fields of ecology, environmental science, and evolution His works have been cited more than 107,000 times, and his Hirsch's h index of 155 (as of May 2025) is the highest of any environmental scientist or ecologist in Australia and ranked number 6 globally.
-He has published more than 60 papers to date in Science and Nature.
+He is among the most highly cited scientists globally in the fields of ecology, environmental science, and evolution His works have been cited over 115,000 times, and his Hirsch's h index of 162 (as of May 2026) is the highest of any environmental scientist or ecologist in Australia and ranked number 6 globally.
+He has published more than 70 papers to date in Science and Nature.

 He has conducted long-term research across the world's tropics, from the Amazon Basin to the Asia-Pacific region and Congo Basin.